node-opcua/node-opcua-crypto/README.md

 ## Features

-* Comprehensive set of cryptographic functionalities.
+* a comprehensive set of cryptographic functionalities.
-* Supports both Node.js and browser environments.
+* supports both Node.js and browser environments.
-* Compatible with TypeScript for robust, type-safe coding.
+* compatible with TypeScript for robust, type-safe coding.
-* Implements advanced security standards for OPCUA.
+* implements advanced security standards for OPCUA.

 ## Getting Started